mattjared/reactreps/README.md

 - Rep008: move input range and value shows on page
 - Rep009: click a button and add a div of each button color to the page
 - Rep010: attempt to make an HTML generator, will come back to this when i figure out code / pre
-- Rep011: click a button, start a timer
+- Rep011: load the page, see the time.